Where to get your fix of BJJ news, tips and techniques in 2023

 Brazilian Jiu Jitsu print magazines have largely gone the way of the dinosaur.
-While there are some which have survived by moving online, others have pivoted into alternative ventures such as lifestyle brands.
-Luckily, even without many BJJ magazines left, there’s plenty of places to get the latest news and feature articles.
+At the time of updating this article in mid-2023, we couldn’t find any active print BJJ magazines.
+Luckily, even without any BJJ print magazines left, there are plenty of places online to get the latest news and feature articles.

-Below are some of the last remaining magazines for both jiu jitsu and general martial arts, followed by alternative BJJ blogs to keep updated and help you learn more about your favourite martial art.
-We’ve also included some of the defunct BJJ magazines you might have seen in the past if you’d like to take a trip down memory lane.
+Below we’ve listed the last remaining print martial arts magazines that include stories about BJJ, followed by some BJJ blogs and websites to keep updated and help you learn more about your favorite martial art.
+We’ve also included some of the older defunct Brazilian Jiu Jitsu magazines you might have seen in the past if you’d like to take a trip down memory lane.

 Table of contents